Facing Resistance

 Unintended Reflections — Within this post, I reflected on how creative work can quietly review our thoughts, emotions, and experiences, often in ways we don’t immediately recognize.

-Resistance has a way of showing up quietly through overthinking, comparison, or the feeling that what we create isn’t enough.
-It can make starting feel harder and finishing feel uncertain.
-But what I’ve come to learn is that resistance isn’t necessarily a sign to stop.
+However, what I’ve come to learn is that resistance isn’t necessarily a sign to stop.
 In many ways, it’s part of the process.
 In this post, I reflect on how recognizing, reframing, and responding to resistance has helped me move through those moments of self-doubt and how to avoid getting stuck.

 I’ve noticed this in my own experiences.
 Whenever I start something new, I tend to feel hesitant and overly cautious.
 Sometimes I even stop myself before I’ve even really given it a chance.
-But once I move past that initial resistance, I’m more determined than ever, and that sense of pushback begins to fade.
+Yet once I move past that initial resistance, I’m more determined than ever, and that sense of pushback begins to fade.

+Now one of the ways that resistance often shows up for me, is through fear.
+Most notably, the fear of not being good enough.
 A big part of that fear often comes from comparison.
 One of the most common forms of resistance stems from comparing ourselves to others.
 It can stop us in our tracks, make us question everything we thought we knew, and leave us feeling worse about ourselves.
 This is because comparison shifts our focus away from creating and instead focuses our attention on evaluating.
-Then, that only reinforces our hesitation, our doubt, and our fear.
+This pattern not only reinforces our hesitation and our doubt but also our fears.

 So, if you’ve ever found yourself comparing your artwork or your path to someone else’s, you’re not alone.
-I personally think it’s a very natural, human response, even if it isn’t particularly helpful.
-Just because you feel stuck doesn’t mean you are stuck.
+I personally think it’s a natural, human response, even if it isn’t particularly helpful.
+Just because you may feel stuck doesn’t mean you are stuck.

+But even when comparison starts to fade, another form of resistance can often take its place.
+And that’s perfectionism.
 More often than not, it’s the idea that our work needs to be “great” or “perfect” before it’s worth sharing.
-And that alone can stop us from even beginning, or from finishing something that matters to us.
+And that alone can stop us from beginning, or from finishing something that matters to us.

-But if you continue on despite of that need.
+If you continue on despite of that need.
 Then what?
 If you guessed growth, you’re correct.
 Growth doesn’t come from getting it right all the time.
 It comes from allowing ourselves to create, to practice, and to show up consistently regardless of those feelings.

 That experience alone taught me something important.
 You don’t need to feel ready to begin.